davidevernizzi/davidevernizzi.github.io/_posts/2015-11-25-the-impossible-bug-hunt.markdown

 Recently I had to find a bug which has shown to be very nasty (not to mention not existent).
 One morning a customer called us claiming that one of our services was not working.
-The service was composed of two APIs: a SOAP one and a RESTful one.
-The problem was reported to be on the SOAP interface (even if a later analysis show that also the REST API was suffering from the same issue).
+The service is composed of two APIs: a SOAP one and a RESTful one.
+The problem was reported to affect the SOAP interface (even if a later analysis show that also the REST API was suffering from the same issue).

-I wrote a small client to test the API and I found out that some of the request were taking too much time to complete.
+I wrote a small client to test the API and I found that some of the request were taking too much time to complete.
 A further analysis show that the database was suffering because another project hosted on the same server was consuming all the CPU and the available connections.